 Relief is due for thousands of New Yorkers still coping with power blackouts, lack of food and water, hobbled mass transit and shuttered businesses from superstorm Sandy.

 Power should be restored today for Manhattan customers still without electricity and by Nov.
-11 for most of those in the outer boroughs and Westchester County, said John Miksad, senior vice president for electric operations at Consolidated Edison Inc. (ED), in a conference call yesterday with reporters.
+11 for most of those in the outer boroughs and Westchester County, said John Miksad, senior vice president for electric operations at Consolidated Edison Inc. (ED:US), in a conference call yesterday with reporters.
 Patience in the city was wearing thin.

 “Open up!”
 Katy O’Connell, 41, yelled into the near-empty Staten Island Ferry terminal building as she waited yesterday to catch the first boat to her home borough in five days.
 The island was one of the hardest hit, accounting for about half the city’s 41 fatalities.

 The city of 8 million, the most populous in the U.S., is still reeling after the biggest Atlantic tropical storm in history inundated transit tunnels, underground utilities and parts of all five boroughs.
 The storm killed at least 105 people in the U.S. and knocked out power to as many as 8.5 million homes and businesses along the East Coast.

 “Lower Manhattan is like a war zone,” said Danielle Mederos, 23, who returned to a 23rd-story apartment in the Wall Street flood zone to retrieve her belongings.
 The hurricane ordeal was “absolute hell,” she said.

 Two days of showering at health clubs was enough for Bernadette Callaghan, a 27-year-old MBA student at New York University waiting near Pennsylvania Station to catch a bus to her parents’ home near Philadelphia.